Reference documentation that never gets outdated

 retryAttempts?: number; // New property

 Three weeks later, a user reads the documentation.
-No mention of retry_attempts.
-They assume the feature doesn’t exist.
+There’s no mention of retryAttempts, so they assume the feature doesn’t exist.
 Or worse, they assume the default behavior and it breaks their setup.
+A support ticket arrives.

-This pattern repeats with every config change.
-Properties added, docs lag behind.
-Properties deprecated, docs still show them.
-Default values change, docs show old defaults.
-The same thing happens with API parameters, CLI flags, environment variables, error codes.
+The same thing happens with API parameters, CLI flags, environment variables, and error codes.
 Anywhere docs describe what exists in code.

 The root cause is simple: code and docs live in two places with different owners.
 Code changes frequently, gets reviewed and tested, and is always correct.
 Docs update manually, have no automated checks, and drift out of sync.
 Two systems that don’t talk to each other.